 How to Grow Lavender from Seed

 (1) 6-12 WEEKS FROM FROST-FREE PLANTING TIME: Sow seeds in trays indoors about 6-12 weeks before the traditional outdoor planting time (in northern climates, plant seeds indoors roughly late March or any time in the month of April).
 Use a commercially-sterilized soil especially formulated for starting seeds (pH neutral between 6.7 and 7.3 is best).
+We like Pro-Mix Organic Seed-Starting Mix.
 Never use soil taken from your garden, as it may contain pathogens or parasites which can kill fragile seedlings.
 Sprinkle the seeds on top of the soil.
 If using a plastic seedling tray, plant one seed per slot.
 If planting in a division-free container, space the seeds 1/2 to 1 inch (1.27 to 2.54 cm) apart.
 Gently press the seeds into the soil (no deeper than 1/8 inch).

 (2) SOIL TEMPERATURE IS CRITICAL: For an optimum germination rate, keep the soil temperature around 21 degrees (C) [70F].
 We recommend putting those seed trays on a heating pad, available from most garden supply centres or mail order.

 (3) LIGHTLY WATER THE SOIL.
 Keep the growing soil damp but not soggy, and water the seeds in the morning so that the soil can dry during the day.
 Soil that is too damp and cool will invite fungus to grow, and fungus will destroy your seeds.